leptimax/Picsou/README.md

 Once you are on the main page of your project, click on the "create" tab on the left of the screen and select "authentication".
 Now, click on "start" button and you will come on this screen :

 ![alt text](./frontend/app/public/readme/authenticationPage.png)

 Now, go "sign-in method" and select "email/password" in native providers and activate the option before save.

 Now you can now manage all user for your application.
 The application don't have actually a method to sign in and register directly from the app so each user should be insert manually in the database.

 To do that, go on the tab users and click on "add user" and fill field with your information.

 #### 2 - Database Creation

 Once the authentication has been set up, you need to create the firestore database.

-So click on the "create" tab on the left of your screen and select firestore database.
+Click on the "create" tab on the left of your screen and select firestore database.

 Click on the "create a database" button, select "production" option and click on next, select the location for your cloud following your preferences and then click on activate.

 You will come on this screen :

 ![alt text](./frontend/app/public/readme/firestorePage.png)

 Now go on rules tab on the top of the page and change the code by the following one :